-Summary of Duties: Development, organization and implementation of protocols to evaluate the mechanisms of bacterial adaptation; bioinformatic analysis of -omics data including TNseq, bacterial genomes (Illumina and PacBio) and transcriptomes; population and evolutionary genomics analysis; construction and testing of evolutionary ecological models using empirical data; training and supervision of temporary employees; development of experimental designs; summarization, and statistical analysis of data; manuscript preparation and the opportunity to write grant proposals in conjunction with the principal investigator; contribute to an inclusive, collaborative and inspiring lab environment.
+Summary of Duties: Development, organization and implementation of protocols to evaluate the processes and outcomes of plant-microbe interactions including use of stable isotopes; establishment and maintenance of laboratory and greenhouse experiments including analysis of transcriptomes and microbiomes using a suite of high-throughput technologies; isolation and maintenance of beneficial microbial strains, including genomic characterization; mathematical modeling of beneficial interactions and model parameterization using empirical data; development of experimental designs; summarization, and statistical analysis of data; manuscript preparation and the opportunity to write grant proposals in conjunction with the principal investigator; contribute to an inclusive, collaborative and inspiring lab environment.

-Required Qualifications: A Ph.D. degree in evolution, ecology, microbiology, modeling, genomics, or a related discipline at the time of hire.
+Required Qualifications: A Ph.D. degree in evolution, ecology, plant biology, microbiology, soil biogeochemistry, genomics, or a related discipline at the time of hire.

 Must have a demonstrated track record of creative, productive research as well as excellent skills in quantitative methods, written and verbal communication, and organization.